Unity-Technologies/ml-agents/docs/Using-Virtual-Environment.md

 ## Python Version Requirement (Required)

-This guide has been tested with Python 3.6 and 3.7.
-Python 3.8 is not supported at this time.
+This guide has been tested with Python 3.6 through Python 3.8.
+Newer versions might not have support for the dependent libraries, so are not recommended.

 ## Installing Pip (Required)